aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/README.md

         vlan_mask: "< 0x000-0xFFF  Vlan mask >"  # optional
 ```

-The improved data model allows to define the maximum number of ACL entries that AVD is allowed to generate.
+The improved data model allows to limit the number of ACL entries that AVD is allowed to generate by defining `ip_access_lists_max_entries`.
+Only normal entries under `ip_access_lists` will be counted, remarks will be ignored.
 If the number is above the limit, the playbook will fail.
-That provides a simplified control over hardware utilisation.
+This provides a simplified control over hardware utilization.
 The numbers must be based on the hardware tests and AVD does not provide any guidance.
+Note that other EOS features may use the same hardware resources and affect the supported scale.

 ```yaml
 ip_access_lists_max_entries: <maximum number of ACL entries allowed per switch>  # optional